What Is Wireframe?

 The creator of the wireframes is the product manager or the UX designer.
 The UX designer crafts the mockup and the prototype.

+A wireframe can be helpful for UI and UX design.
+Wireframes are the early stage of UI/UZ design.
 The efficiency and usability will depend on how well you frame the wireframes.

-A: Designers create wireframes- the low-fidelity representation of web pages early in design.
+Designers create wireframes- the low-fidelity representation of web pages early in design.

-A: The timestamp required to design a wireframe depends on the project’s complexity.
+The timestamp required to design a wireframe depends on the project’s complexity.
 However, usually, it will take about a maximum of 4-7 days.
 To begin with, it might take about 2-3 days for rough wireframes.